illinois-cs241/illinois-cs241.github.io/_posts/2016-09-22-teaching_threads.md

 ./par_map <callback_function_name> <num_elements> <num_threads>
 {% endhighlight %}

-We have provided a CSV file and some sample callbacks, so you can run:
+We have provided some sample callbacks, so you can run:

 {% highlight bash %}
 ./par_map triple 500 4
 {% endhighlight %}

 which should run your `par_map()` with the `triple` callback function on 500 elements with 4 worker threads.

-Note: a valid CSV file for this assignment is a text file that has one line of doubles separated by commas.